the-nw1-group/acb-modules/README.md

 or Accessory Control Bus - a CBUS like control bus for model railway accessories such as control panels, servos, signals and the like.
 More details on CBUS can be found on the <http://www.merg.org.uk/merg_resources/cbus.php> website.
-These modules should be compatible with CBUS as described in the Developers Guide version
+These modules should be compatible with CBUS as described in the Developers Guide version 6a to CBUS 4.0 Specification Revision 8c.
+The modules only support FLiM (The Full Layout implementation Model)

 The Modules
 -----------